eoglethorpe/python-qrcode/README.rst

 The ``border`` parameter controls how many boxes thick the border should be (the default is 4, which is the minimum according to the specs).

+To save an image to local disk (.svg in this instance):
+    img = qrcode.make('all teh qrcodes')
+    imgpath = /this/is/the/path/to/myimg.svg'
+    with open(imgpath,'w+') as imgfile:
+        img.save(imgfile,'SVG')

 Other image factories
 =====================